 The hypercardioid’s rear lobe starts just to the rear of both null points (110° and 250°).
 From these two points, the lobe increases in sensitivity until it reaches roughly -6 dB (relative to 0° on-axis) at the very rear of the microphone polar pattern (180°).

-The rear lobe of the hypercardioid mic is a potential hazard in live sound reinforcement situations, where is can pickup loudspeaker sounds and cause feedback.
+The rear lobe of the hypercardioid mic is a potential hazard in live sound reinforcement situations, where it can pick up loudspeaker sound and cause feedback.
 It also may not provide enough isolation of sound sources in particular microphone placements.

 Roughly 12 dB Less Sensitive At The Sides (90° & 270°)